Benzillaist/QECC-Krastanov/CodeTypeTemplate.md

 ### Code tests

-Graphs showing performance of generated code, asuming code is smallish (like N < 1000)
+Graphs showing the performance of generated code, assuming code is smallish (like N < 1000)
  - Graph using decoder 1
  - Graph using decoder 2
  - Graph using decoder 3